 Required: PRINT must be specified if you want the map of external references.

-NOMAP

-specifies that the map of external references is not written.

-MAP

-specifies that the map of external references is written to the data set specified by the PRINT parameter.
+NOMAP specifies that the map of external references is not written.
+MAP specifies that the map of external references is written to the data set specified by the PRINT parameter.
 Default: If MAP is omitted, NOMAP is the default value.

-- Restriction: MAP cannot be specified if NOPRINT has been coded. - Required: PRINT must be specified if MAP is specified.

-NOLET

-specifies that execution of the loaded program is not attempted when a level 2 severity error occurs during loading.
+Notes: Restriction: MAP cannot be specified if NOPRINT has been coded.
+Required: PRINT must be specified if MAP is specified.
+NOLET specifies that execution of the loaded program is not attempted when a level 2 severity error occurs during loading.
+LET specifies that execution of the loaded program is attempted when a level 2 severity error occurred during loading.

-LET

-specifies that execution of the loaded program is attempted when a level 2 severity error occurred during loading.

 Default: If LET is omitted, NOLET is the default value.

-CALL

-specifies that the partitioned data set specified in the LIB parameter is searched for any unresolved external references that remain after the loaded program has been processed.
+CALL specifies that the partitioned data set specified in the LIB parameter is searched for any unresolved external references that remain after the loaded program has been processed.
+NOCALL specifies that the partitioned data set specified in the LIB parameter is not searched.

-NOCALL

-specifies that the partitioned data set specified in the LIB parameter is not searched.

 Default: If NOCALL is omitted, CALL is the default value.

-Required: If NOCALL is specified, NORES must be specified.

-RES

-specifies that the resident modules are searched to resolve any external references that remain after the loaded program has been processed and before the SYSLIB defined data set is searched.
+Note: Required: If NOCALL is specified, NORES must be specified.
+RES specifies that the resident modules are searched to resolve any external references that remain after the loaded program has been processed and before the SYSLIB defined data set is searched.
+NORES specifies that the resident modules are not searched.

-NORES

-specifies that the resident modules are not searched.

 Default: If NORES is omitted, RES is the default value.

-- Required: CALL must be specified if RES is specified. - NORES cannot be specified if CALL has been specified.
+Notes: Required: CALL must be specified if RES is specified.
+NORES cannot be specified if CALL has been specified. ٠ print ddname is the ddname of the data set used for the map of external references and the diagnostic messages.